IrshadSTX/to_do_list/README.md

 # to_do_list

-A new Flutter project.
+This a Flutter based simple to do list app for beginners who are seeking to study hive and provider state managment,

 ## Getting Started

-This project is a starting point for a Flutter application.
+#flutter,Hive,Provider

 A few resources to get you started if this is your first Flutter project: